elviram/HumanDiseaseOntology/README.md

 DO production has moved to OWL (November 2015).
-DO will maintain our SVN repository, mirroring updates from GitHub on a biweekly basis.
+DO will maintain our SVN repository, mirroring updates from GitHub on a bi-weekly basis.

 A tutorial describing DO's editorial activies is avaiable at: https://github.com/DiseaseOntology/HumanDiseaseOntology/blob/master/src/ontology/README-editors.md